 "Washington Heights" tells the story of Carlos Ramirez, a young illustrator burning to escape the Latino neighborhood of the same name to make a splash in New York City's commercial ...
 See full summary »

 "This is the summer of love, confusion, and the smell of fresh cut grass," says drifting protagonist Zac Peace (David Wike), an accomplished recent graduate.
 Zac arrives at his Long Island ...
 See full summary »

 The feature film directing debut of Spike Lee protege Lee Davis takes the viewer into the world of taxi drivers.
 Developed in the Sundance Laboratory, this film offers dove-tailing stories ...
 See full summary »

 An expatriated French novelist (Jeanne Moreau) returns to Paris when she learns that her childhood home is being placed on the auction block.
 What she doesn't count on is that she has to ...
 See full summary »

-Production designer Bernard Hides asked for an evergreen, leaf-bearing tree on one of the sets.
+Production Designer Bernard Hides asked for an evergreen, leaf-bearing tree on one of the sets.
 Someone brought him a "Bottle Tree" (Brachychiton Populneus), an extremely common plant from Australia.
-Hides was asked if he was familiar with this variety and he replied that he had never seen a plant like it.
-Hides is a native of Australia and lived there most of his life.
+Hides was asked if he was familiar with this variety, and he replied that he had never seen a plant like it.
+Hides is a native of Australia, and lived there most of his life.
 See more »

 0 of 0 people found this review helpful.